 - An official state-issued birth certificate.

-However, if your cruise departs from Vancouver, Canada, or ends in a different port, a passport is mandatory.
+If your cruise departs from Vancouver, Canada, or ends at a different U.S. port, a passport is mandatory.
+Confirm requirements with your cruise line before you leave, as some lines require passports for all passengers regardless of route.

 Driving: Border Crossing Considerations

-Driving to Alaska involves crossing through Canada (usually British Columbia or Yukon).
-This is an international border crossing.
-You cannot drive to Alaska from the lower 48 states with just a standard birth certificate or standard driver’s license.
+Driving to Alaska means crossing through Canada, usually British Columbia or Yukon.
+This is an international border crossing — a standard driver’s license or birth certificate won’t get you through.

-To enter Canada and re-enter the U.S. by land, you need one of the following WHTI-compliant documents:
+To enter Canada and re-enter the U.S. by land, you need one of these Western Hemisphere Travel Initiative (WHTI)-compliant documents:

 - Valid U.S. Passport

-- U.S. Passport Card (valid for land/sea only, not air)
+- U.S. Passport Card (valid for land and sea crossings only, not air travel)

-- Enhanced Driver’s License (EDL) — currently available only in a few states like WA, MI, NY, VT, and MN.
+- Enhanced Driver’s License (EDL) — currently available only in Washington, Michigan, New York, Vermont, and Minnesota.

 - NEXUS or SENTRI card